paiv/uklatn/js/readme.md

 Notes
 --
-Input is assumed to be in Ukrainian (Cyrillic or Latin script), and will be processed fully.
+Input is assumed to be in Ukrainian (Cyrillic or Latin script), and will be processed in full.
 If your data has mixed languages, do preprocessing to extract Ukrainian chunks.